Genza999/transcriber/README.md

-# transcriber
+# Transcriber
-Transcribe Youtube videos
+Transcribe Youtube videos to any language of youre choice and recieve the transcript in your email